ibm-cloud-docs/powervs-watsonx-toolkit/tutorials/watsonx-to-powervs-tutorial.md

 {{site.data.keyword.attribute-definition-list}}

-# Integrate watsonx AI with workloads hosted on Power Virtual Server
+# Integrate watsonx services with workloads hosted on Power Virtual Server
 {: #tutorial-watsonx-to-powervs}

 This tutorial shows the detailed steps on how to connect watsonx as-a-Service to the private workloads hosted on {{site.data.keyword.powerSys_notm}}.